Bogdan Roberts, Credit Cards Moderator

-The Chase Sapphire Reserve extended warranty benefit works by giving you an extra year of coverage if you buy something with a warranty of 3 years or less.
-This benefit protects most Chase Sapphire Reserve purchases against damage or malfunction up to $10,000 per claim and $50,000 per account.
-But there are some notable exclusions, such as motorized vehicles and computer software.
-And while registering your purchases is encouraged, it's not necessary to benefit from the warranty.
-In any case, you will need to file a claim if a covered event happens.
+The Chase Sapphire Reserve extended warranty benefit adds an extra year of coverage to U.S. manufacturer’s warranties of 3 years or less on items purchased with this card.
+This benefit protects most Chase Sapphire Reserve purchases against damage or malfunction, up to $10,000 per claim and $50,000 per account.

 Here’s how the Chase Sapphire Reserve extended warranty works:

-Overview: Extends eligible warranties of 3 years or less by one year if the items are purchases with the Chase Sapphire Reserve or rewards earned with the Chase Sapphire Reserve.
+- Overview: The policy will extend the original manufacturer’s warranty by up to 1 year for warranties of 3 years or less.
+The items must be purchased either with the Chase Sapphire Reserve or with rewards earned with the Chase Sapphire Reserve.

 Once the Chase Sapphire Reserve extended warranty claim is verified, the item will be repaired or replaced at the Benefit Administrator’s discretion.
 You may also go to an authorized repair facility and file a claim for reimbursement of repair costs for eligible items.

 It extends the time period of the U.S. manufacturer's warranty by one year, applicable to warranties of 3 years or less.
 Just keep in mind the item needs to be charged on the card.

 Basically, it will give you the option to increase the warranty of some items, provided they are covered.

 People also ask

 Did we answer your question?